rmshimomura/Data-Structures/README.md

   *In total there are 8 functions:*

   - TP: On the final SVG, only the rectangles that intercepts any other should appear, and fill color must be changed every pair formed.
-  - TPR: Similar to TP, but only consider rectangles with intersections within a rectangle passed as an argument to the function.
+  - TPR: Like TP function, but only consider rectangles with intersections within a rectangle passed as an argument to the function.
   - DPI: Remove every rectangle that the point passed as an argument to the function is inner.
   - DR: Remove every rectangle that is inside a rectangle whose ID is passed to this function.
   - BBI: Draw a bounding box containing all the rectangles that the point passed to this function is inner.
-  - BBID: Analogous to BBI, but select all the rectangles that are inner to the rectangle whose ID is passed to this function.
+  - BBID: Analogous to BBI but select all the rectangles that are inner to the rectangle whose ID is passed to this function.
   - IID: Report data from the passed ID and k elements before (*k* < 0) or after (*k* > 0) this rectangle.
-  - DIID: Similar to IID, but remove the rectangles (excluding the passed ID rectangle).
+  - DIID: Like IID function but remove the rectangles (excluding the given ID rectangle).

   #### *Concepts used:*
   - Information hiding.